-Planned Actions: As appropriate and possible, the WVDO will work with the WVHRC to attend landlord meetings to discuss the topic and inquire of reported instances.
+Planned Actions: Landlord meetings will be attended to discuss the topic and inquire of reported instances.
 The State will produce educational information to provide tenants with resource information through nonprofit organizations that serve this vulnerable segment of the State's population.